JaWoody1/filter_trials_by_start_frame/README.md

 This program sorts c3d files on the condition that they start at zero frames.
 It will ask you to save an .xlsx file which contains the files sorted and their directories.

-EXE file has been created so just download the newest release (Test_Build)
+EXE file has been created so just download the newest release (Build)

 OLD: As of right now you need to run this program from the terminal or vscode and you must install the packages: os, pandas, tkinter, openpyxl, xlsxwriter, and c3d